How to Get a Malaysian Work Permit in 2025

 To work in Malaysia, your employer must first apply for a Malaysian work permit on your behalf.
 Here’s a step-by-step guide:

-Malaysian authorities which issue an Expatriate Post or Quota Approval include:
+Malaysian authorities that issue an Expatriate Post or Quota Approval include:

 For a Temporary Employment Pass, your employer must apply for quota approval from the Ministry of Foreign Affairs Local Centre of Approval.